pbv/haskelite/README.md

 definitions.
 The principal focus is on simplicity since this is intended for teaching fundamentals of functional programming.

-This project is a re-implementation of the [Lambda Lessons](https://stevekrouse.com/hs.js/) by Jan Paul Posma and Steve Krouse in Elm and extended with more features, e.g.:
+This project started as a re-implementation of the [Lambda Lessons](https://stevekrouse.com/hs.js/) by Jan Paul Posma and Steve Krouse in Elm and extended with more features, e.g.: